i-Ready Diagnostic Scores by Grade Level 2026 & 2025 in Math and Reading (Percentile Charts)

 • A Grade 5 student scoring 470 in Fall Math is exactly at the national median (50th percentile).

 • These are Fall norms only.
-The same math score will be interpreted differently against Winter or Spring norms — always use the matching season chart.
-See all three seasons at iReady Diagnostic Scores Math.
+The same math score will be interpreted differently against Winter or Spring norms.

 This is one of the most commonly misunderstood aspects of iReady Diagnostic Scores 2026, and it’s important enough to deserve its own section. iReady norms are season-specific.
 The score that puts your child at the 60th percentile in Fall is NOT the same score that puts them at the 60th percentile in Winter or Spring.